ashababnoor/bigquery-previewer/Product Requirements Documentation.md

 ## 3. Non-Functional Requirements

 **R11.** The extension should return feedback in under 1 second for typical queries.
 **R12.** No sensitive query data should be stored or executed during the dry run process.
 **R13.** The extension must support Windows, macOS, and Linux environments.
 **R14.** Users must be able to configure thresholds and toggle features such as warnings and notifications.
 **R15.** The extension must be installable locally via a `.vsix` file without requiring it to be published on the marketplace.
 **R16.** The extension should support mocking dry run behavior to allow for unit and integration testing.

 ---

 ## 4. User Interface Requirements

 ### 4.1 Status Bar Feedback
 **R17.** The extension must show scan results (e.g., bytes to be scanned, error state) in the VS Code status bar by default.
+  **R17.1.** If the status bar is enabled, the extension must indicate in the status bar when the analysis starts (e.g. `"Analyzing..."`), and update it with the result (success, warning, or error) when done instead of creating popups (info message).
+If the status bar is disabled, the extension must fall back to using popups.
 **R18.** The status bar output must be clear and human-readable, displaying the scan size in MB or GB.
 **R19.** The status bar output must be color coded to indicate the state (e.g., green for safe, yellow for warning, red for error).

 ### 4.2 Notifications
 **R20.** The extension must support (optional) popup notifications to display scan warnings or error messages.
 This behavior should be configurable.